The Top Five Things Putting You At Risk For Varicose Veins

 But, there is good news!

-If you aren’t already prone to varicose veins via one of the risks mentioned above, chances are good that your varicose veins will improve greatly within three months after giving birth.
+If you aren’t already prone to these veins via one of the risks mentioned above, chances are good that your varicose veins will improve greatly within three months after giving birth.

 However, as women age, and the pressure of being pregnant gets harder on their bodies, the additional pregnancies they have may lead to more varicose veins.